logos-co/roadmap/content/vac/dst/tooling/vac/deployer-tool.md

     Deployer Tool: 2024-05-01, 2024-11-01
 ```

-- status: 80%
+- status: 90%
-- CC: Alberto
+- CC: Alberto, Wings

 ### Description

 A first version of tool that allows deploying >10k gossipsub / waku relay nodes.

-The tool should measure bandwidth usage per node and bundle the measurement data for analaysis.
+The tool should measure bandwidth usage per node and bundle the measurement data for analysis.

 The tool should be built in such a way that it can be used for other deployments as well.

+It should allow automated, repeatable and accountable deployments.

 ### Justification